Ronovan Writes SIJO Wednesday Poetry Challenge #62. Use ART as your inspiration this week.

 Enter your email address to subscribe to this blog and receive notifications of new posts by email.

-Ronovan Writes #Weekly #Haiku #Poetry Prompt #Challenge 428 FLICKER and Eyes.
+Ronovan Writes #Weekly #Haiku #Poetry Prompt #Challenge 456 GATE and Road.

 Useful Links for Synonyms at Thesaurus.com: